 It’s easy to get lost in those processes when a CRM doesn’t adapt well to the real estate industry, but that isn’t the case with Agile CRM.
 The free version of Agile CRM is very adaptable to the real estate industry, thanks to customizable dashboards and interfaces with your own labels.

 The free version doesn’t allow you to fully customize the CRM, but it gets close enough that there were times during our test drive that we forgot Agile CRM wasn’t actually built for real estate, but that customization does take a lot of time and effort.

 The dashboard and interface are slick and modern, clearly designed with non-computer experts in mind.
-Agile CRM calls its interface “consumer grade,” which translates to “everything here is intuitive and easy to use on Day One.”
+Agile CRM calls their interface “consumer grade,” which translates to “everything here is intuitive and easy to use on Day One.”

-It has the features you’d expect—email integration and tracking, contact management, and a robust reporting and analytics section.
+It has the features you’d expect, email integration and tracking, contact management, and a robust reporting and analytics section.
 Agile CRM is data and results oriented, and allows users to adjust course easily based on those results.

 Best Agile CRM Feature For Real Estate Agents: Social Media Integrations

-In the free version you’re allowed to choose a single social widget to add to contact profiles, but in the paid version you can add many, including advanced email analytics, text messaging, calling features, the list goes on and on.
+In the free version you’re allowed to choose a single social widget to add to contact profiles, but in the paid version you can add many, including advanced email analytics, text messaging, calling features, the list goes on and one.

 In the free version of Agile CRM, this sort of valuable customizable add-on feels really generous, and goes above and beyond the options on other free CRMs.